Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 16 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

 17 That the man of God may be perfect, thoroughly furnished unto all good works.”
-KJV

 God has spoken by His Word.
 If a person is not born of the water AND of the Spirit, he CANNOT enter into the kingdom of God.
-Since a person baptized with a denominational baptism of corruption, then that person was not born of the Holy Spirit, and therefore God has not added this person to His church and they are not allowed entranced into the kingdom.
+Since a person baptized with a denominational baptism of corruption, then that person was not born of the Holy Spirit, and therefore God has not drawn this person to His church and they are not allowed entranced into the kingdom.

-In Colossians 1:12-14, the Bible reads, “Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in light: Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son: In whom we have redemption through his blood, even the forgiveness of sins.”
-KJV
+“Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in light: Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son: In whom we have redemption through his blood, even the forgiveness of sins.”

-When God adds an individual to His church: (1) He has delivered or rescued them from the power of darkness (sin and error) and (2) He has translated, transferred, or carried them away into the kingdom of His dear Son.
+(2) He has translated, transferred, or carried them away into the kingdom of His dear Son.
 The true Christian disciple has been “delivered” and “translated” because he/she has been redeemed by way of the blood of Christ and by such, their sins have been forgiven.

 Denominational baptism does not accomplish this purpose.
 Therefore, a person baptized with a denominational baptism has not been delivered from darkness, has not been translated into the kingdom, has not been redeemed by the blood of Christ, and has not had their sins forgiven, thus making denominational baptism invalid.